Cotton Wood Campgrounds-Costolon, Big Bend National Park, Texas

 Backyard of Juana Briones de Miranda Original Home on Old Adobe Road, Palo Alto, California---My Dad's Response from HEAVEN--March 12, 2011--My Tia Juana's 209th Birthday

-Thanks to his third grade teacher, Juan Portillo, his family's Agriculture Icon of the early 60's, President John F. Kennedy, and Attorney General Robert F. Kennedy, Paul was inspired by President Kennedy's Inauguration Address to become a teacher.
+Thanks to his role models of his formative years, his third grade teacher, President John F. Kennedy, Attorney General Robert F. Kennedy, and the Agriculture Icon of Reeves County of the early 1960's, Paul was inspired by President Kennedy's Inauguration Address to become a teacher.
 "Ask not what your country can do for you, ask what you can do for your country!"
 These words rang thru Paul's brain and heart all the way to his graduation from college in the mid 70's.
 Paul saw how his Dad worked from sun up to sun down for agriculture giants in the early 60's in Reeves and Presidio Counties of West Texas, for a hard wage.
-With common sense and a strong intellect, he knew that becoming a teacher would lead to a better standard of living and would in turn serve his community, since he was hearing it from the caring adults around him, his parents, his brothers and sisters, his family friends, and his third grade teacher Juan Portillo.
+With common sense and a strong intellect, he knew that becoming a teacher would lead to a better standard of living and would in turn serve his community, since he was hearing it from the caring adults around him, his parents, his brothers and sisters, his family friends, and his third grade teacher.
 Paul would hear from his Mom and Dad and other caring adults, "Use every means possible to empower others and serve your community."
 During recess, at Earl Bell Elementary School in Pecos, Texas (www.pbtisd.esc18.net) he would ask his third grade teacher, "Why do clouds float up in the air and they don't come down here?"
-His Third Grade Teacher would reply, "You ask questions like a Science Teacher".
-Little did Paul knew then that this was affirmation to his calling.
+His Third Grade Teacher would reply, "You ask questions like a Science Teacher."
+Little did Paul knew then that this was affirmation to his calling!
 Paul would continue to ask, "What is a stroke?"
-He went on to say " Now you are asking questions like a doctor".
-The reason Paul was asking his teacher this, is the previous August, his Dad had a stroke which left him unable to speak properly and unable to work.
+He went on to say " Now you are asking questions like a doctor."
+The reason Paul was asking his teacher this, is that in August of 1962, his Dad had a stroke which left him unable to speak properly and unable to work.
+From reading the local paper, he also knew that the Father of President John F. Kennedy had suffered something similar.
 This was his drive to do something better and to work to help his mother and sisters with putting food at the table.

 When he had finished his fifth grade year, his family moved to Kermit, Texas, in Winkler County.
 It was against his wishes but at Kermit thou, is where his musical career took off!
-The first few months in Kermit, he was asked by Paul's cousin, Rey, "Edmundo" Briones and his maternal cousin Ruben Orona to play keyboards for a new group they had formed called "The Latin Loops", (picture shown above)!
-Ruben Orona was the drummer and leader of the band and Rey was the Bass Player of the band.
-That led to them winning the Junior High Talent Show during their 8th grade year for performing a cover of the song"Simple Simon Says"!
+The first few months in Kermit, he was asked by Paul's cousin, Rey, "Edmundo" Briones and his maternal cousin Ruben Orona to play keyboards for a new group they had formed called "The Latin Loops!"
+(Picture shown above) Ruben Orona was the drummer and leader of the band and Rey was the Bass Player of the band.
+That led to them winning the Junior High Talent Show during their 8th grade year for performing a cover of the song"Simple Simon Says!"
 That performance and winning the talent show, gave Paul much inspiration because Paul knew within himself that he was going to someday be a successful songwriter and performer!
-By the way all the songs you have heard on this website besides "Seekin The Divine" have been written, sequenced, and performed "LIVE" by Paul!
-"Seekin The Divine" was recorded and produced by God Brother Al Gomez Jr. At Pecos, Paul had a terrible experience when he was kicked out of beginners band just because he was gifted and improvising on day three of the school year.
+By the way, all the songs you have heard on this website besides "Seekin The Divine" have been written, sequenced, and performed "LIVE" by Paul!
+"Seekin The Divine" was recorded and produced by childhood friend and adopted God Brother, Al Gomez Jr. During his early 6th Grade year, Paul had a terrible experience when he was kicked out of beginners band just because he was gifted and improvising on day three of the school year.

 It was at Kermit, that his cousin Robert and his aunt Nestora, his uncle Marcelino, and his cousin Rey helped him get accustomed to Kermit and Kermit Junior High School!
 His 6th grade teacher, one of his primary angels helped him to stay positive and belief in himself especially after being kicked out of band at the beginning of his sixth grade year.
 Her husband, who was the woodworking teacher, helped him develop a love for woodworking.
 At Kermit Junior High and Kermit High School, Paul received several Academic Achievement Awards in Woodworking!